isolver/ioHub/README.md

-# ioHub
+# ioHub Framework, including the pyEyeTrackerInterface

 # Project Status

-The ioHub is actively in development, but is very new.
-It is therefore at a point where it is very likely that downloading the code and trying to run it will fail, or that not all features are fully functional at this time.
-Please bear with us as we get the ioHub to a stable 'alpha' state.

-If you are looking to view the state of the source for the pyEyeTrackerInterface, it is in the ioHub.devices.eyeTrackerInterface folder of the module.
-The above comments apply to it as well at this time.
+Please see the project webpage for current status details.

 #Overview

-The ioHub module is intended to be a standalone Python service that runs in parallel to psycopy ( http://www.psychopy.org ) during experiment runtime / data collection.
-The ioHub can also be used by any other application that is interested in the 'service' it offers.
+The ioHub is a Python framework that runs in a seperate system process in parallel to psycopy ( http://www.psychopy.org ) during experiment runtime / data collection.

+The ioHub could  also be used by any other python application that is interested in the 'services' it offers, however all development and testing has been done with psychopy as the application / experiment runtime.

-The ioHub effectively acts as a proxy between the experiment logic and the input and output devices used by the experiment, centralizing a large portion of the I/O bound tasks an application may have into a common asynchronous non-blocking architecture that runs in a seperate independent process than the application itself (not a child process).
+The ioHub effectively acts as a proxy between the experiment logic and the input and output devices used by the experiment, centralizing a large portion of the I/O bound tasks an application may have into a common asynchronous, non-blocking, architecture that runs in a seperate independent process.

 The **main features / goals** of the ioHub are: